On the representation-free formalism in quantum mechanics: Present formulation

+As discussed in the previous section, the conventional bra-ket expressions for matrix elements, such as~$\langle u|O|v\rangle$ or $\langle u|OO'|v\rangle$, can be poorly defined for certain states $|u\rangle$ or $|v\rangle$.
+Matrix elements, that do exist and include such states cannot be represented by bra-ket expressions.
+And the corresponding well-defined expressions are overly cumbersome.
+This drawback is, of course, absent here.
+In the present formulation, all possible matrix elements are represented by simpler expressions such as \mbox{$u\lcdot Ov$} or \mbox{$Ou\lcdot v$}, or \mbox{$Ou\lcdot O'v$}.
+In contrast to the bra-ket representation of matrix elements, these expressions clearly demonstrate the needed correspondence between the domains of definition of operators and states they act upon.{\footnote{In LaTex, to produce the large-sized dot we employ the command {\tt \symbol{"5C}boldsymbol}\{{\tt \symbol{"5C}cdot}\}.}

-In some cases, it is convenient to drop the dot in the scalar products of the $/u/\lcdot O/v/$ type and write them as $/u/ O/v/$.
-Matrix elements of an operator in a basis then look like
+In some (though not all) cases, it is convenient to omit the dot in the scalar products of the form \mbox{$/u/\lcdot O/v/$} writing them simply as $/u/ O/v/$.
+(One has $/u/ O/v/^*=O/v/\lcdot/u/$.)
+Matrix elements of an operator in a basis are then represented like